tejastn10/dash/README.md

 ## Acknowledgments 🙌

-- Built with **Next.js** for modern web applications.
+- Inspired by the simplicity of modern speed test tools.
-- Inspired by the glow of **Arbor**, providing a blazing-fast starting point for frontend projects.
+- Built with **Next.js** and deployed on **Vercel**.
-- Made with ❤️ for developers who value a structured and efficient setup.
+- Made with ⚡ and ❤️ for developers and everyday users.